by William Turrell

 I’ve been a little more cautious with these (not for security, because they’d be parsed anyway on a static page view) but just so I can feel a little more in control of what’s going on.
 The infinite scroll callback function scans

 We used to preload the hero image for the following post (which the server sends as a data attribute) but because of introducing PictureFill, this is on hold pending a rewrite.

 One disadvantage is all the time a page is being scrolled by a user’s finger, DOM manipulation is suspended: means you can’t add / remove or change anything, including inserting the next post at the bottom of the page.
 The page must come to a complete stop too (if they flicked their finger to scroll rapidly, the page will still have momentum when it leaves the screen), so you have to hope that people slow down sufficiently to at least attempt to read some of your article.

-Don’t waste your time looking for workarounds for this, there really aren’t any.
+Don’t waste time looking for workarounds for this, as there aren’t any.